GROUP CHIEF EXECUTIVE

 New Economics Foundation

 Miatta has a wealth of experience in developing and delivering policy to empower communities and change people’s lives.
 She has been at the forefront of generating new ideas on reshaping our economy inside government and out.
-Prior to joining NEF she was Director of Policy & Research at the Institute of Public Policy Research.
 Her work has included the development of policies from devolution to local economic growth, housing, energy and climate change and transport, driving forward the Government’s economic devolution agenda in England, and localism and local economic growth.
-Miatta has a Masters and PhD in economic development from the LSE and a BA in PPE from Oxford.
+Miatta has a PhD in economic development.

 Croydon Climate Crisis Commission

-Miatta is Chair of the Croydon Climate Crisis Commission.
-The Commission is formed from a partnership between Croydon Council and the New Economics Foundation and it is part of the wider Place-Based Climate Action Network (PCAN).
+Miatta chaired the Croydon Climate Crisis Commission.
+The Commission is formed from a partnership between Croydon Council and the New Economics Foundation.

-The independent body has been set up to tackle the climate and ecological emergency and will draw on findings of a new citizens’ assembly on ways to lower the borough’s carbon footprint.
+The independent body was set up to tackle the climate and ecological emergency and will draw on findings of a new citizens’ assembly on ways to lower the borough’s carbon footprint.